GrahamLea/simple-log/etc/README.txt

 Some features that might be added in the future *if people ask for them* are:

 * Programmatic access to the log formats
+* Option to log threadId rather than threadName (in Java 1.5+)
-* Ability to turn logging off for a class/package (rather than just down to "Fatal")
+* Ability to output to System.out instead of System.err
-* Option to use a different filename/location for the default SimpleLog instance's properties
+* Ability to attach listeners to a SimpleLog instance

 If you think you need one of these features, or some other feature, please feel free to contact me and I should be able to hack it up within a couple of days (assuming I haven't gone camping).